evolv-ai/chrome-extension/README.md

 ---

-This extension is still in the very early stages and hasn't been widely used so please submit an issue when you got one.

----

 ## Future Ideas
 * Log events as they are triggered.
 * Link each combinations to the experiment in the manager